Getting Comfortable With The Basics

 • Create a PIN for logins and password changes.
 A PIN is critical to set up with your cellular carrier, as it’s a great defense against SIM hijacking.

-• Use a two-factor security method, for example, Google Authenticator or Authy, instead of SMS-based 2FA logins.
+• Use a two-factor authentication method, such as Google Authenticator or Authy, instead of SMS-based 2FA.
 For extra security, use a hardware token to protect your accounts.

-• Create and record Backup codes (some accounts use the term Grid or Recovery code, etc.) They all are one-time use recovery access for your account.
-These codes should be printed and stored in a safe place (fireproof safe, safe deposit box, or at least off-site).
+• Create and record Backup codes (some accounts use the terms Grid or Recovery code).
+They are all one-time-use recovery access codes for your account.
+These codes should be printed and stored in a safe place (a fireproof safe, a safe deposit box, or at least off-site).

 • Use long, randomized, and unique passwords for each account.